MerEsf/NLP_Text_Mining/README.md

 - Confusion matrix comments: Almost all 4-star and 5-star reviews are classified as 4 or 5 stars, but they are hard for the model to distinguish between, 1-star, 2-star, and 3-star reviews are most commonly classified as 4 stars, probably because it's the predominant class in the training data

 - Classification report comments: Class 1 has low recall, meaning that the model has a hard time detecting the 1-star reviews, but high precision, meaning that when the model predicts a review is 1-star, it's usually correct, Class 5 has high recall and precision, probably because 5-star reviews have polarized language, and because the model has a lot of observations to learn from

+# 3) Sentiment Analysis on Tweets (Binary Classification)

+## Goal:

+Given a tweet, decide if it has a positive sentiment or a negative one

+## Approach:

+Naive Bayes and Logistic Regression

+## Results:

+### Logistic Regression:
+- Accuracy: 99.5%

+### Naive Bayes:
+- Accuracy: 99.4%
+- Filter words by Ratio of positive to negative counts